-The sweet vermouth in the Embarcadero differentiates itself from most other sweet vermouths in its color; rather than the dark red it’s traditionally associated with, Lo-Fi sweet vermouth is made with a white wine base that gives it a pale gold hue.
-Its botanical blend, too, is unique, with rhubarb, cocoa, cloves, coriander, cardamom, gentian, dried fruit and other natural ingredients, all displayed on the bottle with a stylish label.
+The sweet vermouth in the Embarcadero differentiates itself from most sweet vermouths in its color.
+Lo-Fi sweet vermouth is not the traditional dark-red kind.
+It is instead made with a white-wine base that gives the vermouth a pale gold hue.
+The botanical blend, too, is unique, with rhubarb, cocoa, cloves, coriander, cardamom, gentian, dried fruit and other natural ingredients, all displayed on the bottle with a stylish label.

-Rather than the Campari traditionally used for a Boulevardier, the Embarcadero uses Lo-Fi’s Gentian Amaro, a dark red bittersweet liqueur that gives the drink a vibrant orange flush.
+Rather than the Campari used in a Boulevardier, the Embarcadero employs Lo-Fi’s Gentian Amaro, a dark red bittersweet liqueur that gives the drink a vibrant orange flush.
 Like the sweet vermouth, the amaro is a unique blend of herbs, spices, fruits, and other natural ingredients including anise, hibiscus, grapefruit, ginger and, of course, gentian.

-While the choice of rye whiskey is up to your personal preference (and the availability of specific ryes), there’s not much flexility with the recipe, given the specificity of the vermouth and amaro and the way they define the drink.
-This can make it particularly difficult to make if you’re not living in California or New York, the two states where the vermouths are readily available, though they have made it to a few other markets.
-However, those who really want to try this cocktail from a famed bartender, or even just try Lo-Fi’s vermouths on their own or in other cocktails, they are available online at a variety of stores.
+While the choice of rye whiskey is up to your personal preference (and the availability of specific ryes), there’s not much flexibility with the recipe, given the specificity of the vermouth and amaro and the way they define the drink.
+This can make the cocktail difficult to assemble if you’re not living in California or New York, the two states where the vermouths are most readily available.
+(Though they have made it to a few other markets.)
+Those who really want to try this cocktail from a famed bartender, or even just try Lo-Fi’s vermouths on their own or in other cocktails, the bottles are available online at a variety of stores.

-Add all ingredients into a rocks glass over a large ice cube and stir to combine.
+Add the rye whiskey, gentian amaro and sweet vermouth to a rocks glass over a large ice cube and stir to combine.

 Garnish with a lemon twist.